andreigrozescu/open-science-ai-rse/RATIONALE.md

 #### Verification:

 I verified the extracted links by manually inspecting the `extracted_links.txt` file and cross-referencing the URLs with those present in the XML files.
-I also ensured that all links were saved correctly in the file.

 ## Final Steps: